1 Getting Started

 Rendering a Babqua document evaluates its .bb blocks as ordinary Babashka code, with full filesystem, network, and shell access.
 Treat rendering an untrusted .qmd the same as running its author’s bb script on your machine — the same trust model as Clay or any other notebook environment that evaluates user code.

-- See Workflow for render vs preview modes and publishing
+- See Workflow for persistent preview sessions and publishing

 - See Kindly kinds for controlling how each result renders (HTML, charts, diagrams, math, …)